gcharters/coffee/README.md

         </dependency>
 ```

-Note the `<scope/>` of the tests is set to `test` because we only want the dependencies to be used during testing.
+Note the `<scope/>` of the dependencies is set to `test` because we only want the dependencies to be used during testing.

 Next add `maven-failsafe-plugin` configuration at the end of the `<plugins/>` section: